-- If you have a large proportion of missing data meaning exclusions cannot be identified. - Your trust only has a Type 1 department and has fewer than 1600 eligible attendances in total during September 2020. - Your trust has both Type 1 and Type 3 departments and has fewer than 1100 Type 1 attendances and / or fewer than 500 Type 3 attendances in September 2020.
+- If you have a large proportion of missing data meaning exclusions cannot be identified. - Your trust only has a Type 1 department and has fewer than 1600 eligible attendances in total during September 2022. - Your trust has both Type 1 and Type 3 departments and has fewer than 1100 Type 1 attendances in September 2022 and / or fewer than 690 Type 3 attendances in September 2022 and August 2022.